 In the evenings, I leave the office at 8 pm at night – a far cry from the 6 pm those days.
 Even at 8 pm, I am reaching the house after a long crawl in Puchong.
 If I leave earlier, then I will be stuck at Sunway toll plaza – the traffic there is almost not moving.

 At 8 pm, it still takes me about 45 minutes but that is because I use the “fastest” lane available and driving faster than the average speed.
-Basically I am spending extra 4 hours in the office than usual these days due to traffic jams.
+Basically, I am spending extra 4 hours in the office than usual these days due to traffic jams.

 This is why; I am usually holed up in the house on Saturdays and Sundays.
 I try not to “touch” the car on these 2 days.
-I also try to get as much sleep possible for the next week days.
+I also try to get as much sleep possible for the next weekdays.

 So, on the outset, I may look like a workaholic to my colleagues – for I am among the firsts to be in and a few lasts to be out.
-It is not right all the time – I still work the same 8 hours of work as the rest of the “come in at 9 am, leave at 6 pm” colleagues but I add extra 4 hours due to the traffic jams.
+It is not right all the time – I still work the same 8 hours of work like the rest of the “come in at 9 am, leave at 6 pm” colleagues but I add extra 4 hours due to the traffic jams.

 And the government said that it has done a lot to improve the quality of life for Malaysians, sigh.
 Take away the toll booths and spend more on efficient & cheap public transport and things will get better.